ipfs-cluster/ipfs-cluster/docs/composite-clusters.md

 * Overcluster: the cluster at the top of a cluster composition topology
 * Undercluster(s): the clusters at the bottom of a cluster composition topology
-* "Peer attached to a peer": A cluster peer that uses the ipfs-proxy-endpoint provided by another peer as its IPFS daemon address.
+* "Peer attached to a peer": A cluster peer that uses the ipfs-proxy-endpoint provided by another cluster daemon as its IPFS daemon address.

 ## Topologies

-### Each cluster peer attached to a peer from different underlying clusters (multi-ring clusters)
+### 1. Each cluster peer attached to a peer from different underlying clusters (multi-ring clusters)

 The most straightforward cluster composition topology consists of a regular ipfs-cluster where the IPFS-endpoints for each cluster peer point to underlying, separate ipfs-clusters.

-Todo: add drawing

 #### Uses